-There are many benefits to a medically supervised marijuana, Xanax, or heroin detox, but choosing a facility with a certified doctor is crucial.
+There are many benefits to medically supervised detox for marijuana, Xanax, or heroin detox, but choosing a facility with a certified doctor is crucial.
 The process can take up to a week, and the withdrawal symptoms can be uncomfortable.
 Once the addiction is stabilized, the client can move on to the next phase of recovery.

 There are also several benefits to natural detox, which is best suited for healthy individuals without a history of dangerous withdrawal symptoms.
 While it will not be as intense as a medically supervised detox, it is still physically and emotionally taxing.
 It is important to note that unexpected medical complications can occur during this period of time.
 The Substance Abuse and Mental Health Services Administration lists several medical complications that can arise during detox.